-- (1) Architects on register pursuant to Part 3 (Registration of Architects) of the Building Control Act 2007 - (2) Building Surveyors on register pursuant to Part 5 (Registration of Quantity Surveyors) of the Building Control Act 2007 - (3) Chartered Engineers on register pursuant to Section 7 of the Institution of Civil Engineers of Ireland (Charter Amendment) Act 1969.
+- Architects on register pursuant to Part 3 (Registration of Architects) of the Building Control Act 2007 - (2) Building Surveyors on register pursuant to Part 5 (Registration of Quantity Surveyors) of the Building Control Act 2007 - (3) Chartered Engineers on register pursuant to Section 7 of the Institution of Civil Engineers of Ireland (Charter Amendment) Act 1969.

-Conservation Professionals should also provide evidence of any recent CPD in historic buildings, vernacular buildings and energy upgrading of traditional buildings, approved by the relevant body: Royal Institute of the Architects of Ireland, Society of Chartered Surveyors Ireland and/or Engineers Ireland.
+Conservation Professionals should also provide evidence of any recent Continued Professional Development (CPD) they have undertaken in historic buildings, vernacular buildings and energy upgrading of traditional buildings, approved by the relevant body: Royal Institute of the Architects of Ireland, Society of Chartered Surveyors Ireland and/or Engineers Ireland.